The Hitlist

 The Hitlist is a 2012 Indian action thriller film written, directed and produced by Bala (in his directorial debut).
 It was simultaneously shot in Malayalam and Kannada languages.
-The film stars Bala, Dhruv Sharma, and Aishwarya Devan, while Samudrakani, Thalaivasal Vijay, Riyaz Khan, Tini Tom, and Sasi Kalinga plays supporting roles.
+The film stars Bala, Dhruv Sharma (in his Malayalam debut), and Aishwarya Devan, while Samudrakani, Thalaivasal Vijay, Riyaz Khan, Tini Tom, and Sasi Kalinga plays supporting roles.
 The film's music was composed by Alphons Joseph.
 The plot follows ACP Vikram Rathod, who is assigned to catch a serial killer who has been murdering police officers.

 The film completed production in late-June 2012.
 The Hitlist was released in theatres on 7 December 2012.